jspanchu/SurfaceCutter/README.md

 # SurfaceCutter
 Cut portions of a triangulated surface with 2D polygons.
-Offers control over what portion is to be retained (Inside/Outside).
-It was developed to be as fast as possible and retain arithmetic precision in case of mixed precision datasets.

-This could serve as an efficient, almost always precise alternative to VTK's clipping filters in 2D.
-The implementation **does not** support cutting volumes.
-For reference, take a look at the benchmarks and results..

 The loop polygons are assumed to lie in x-y plane.

 ### Usage